13 Sailor Superstitions to Curse (Or Bless) Your Voyage

 2. Don't Go Bananas

 This particular sailor superstition I've only recently heard about (I know, I'm slacking in my pirate lore).
-Pirates and fishermen considered bananas to be bad luck for fishing, as well as most everything else.
+Pirates and fishermen considered bananas bad luck for fishing and almost everything else.
 Were there bands of marauding monkeys out on the high seas?
 Who knows?

 One logical suggestion for this sailor superstition is that a carton of bananas wouldn't stay ripe for an entire voyage.
 Another speculation is that poisonous and deadly spiders would often hide in banana bushels, eventually making their way onboard.
 Regardless, bananas are still considered taboo to this day.